flisanp/ms2-barcelona-guide/README.md

 #### User Stories

-1. As a first time visitor to Barcelona I would like to see where the tourist attractions are located.
+1. As a first time visitor to Barcelona I would like to see where the best tourist attractions are located.
 2. As a traveller who is planning to visit Barcelona I would like to find a good hotel for my visit.
 3. As a traveller visiting Barcelona I would like to see a map over the city to find out if there’s any restaurants located close to my hotel.
 4. As a traveller aiming to visit Barcelona I would like to see the weather forecast to better plan my packing for the trip.